 This comprehensive guide is the ultimate resource for buying an electric scooter.
-You will learn about electric scooter price classes, basic features, distributors, maintenance, and some tools that will help you with your buying research.
+You will learn about electric scooter price classes, features, components, distributors, maintenance, and some tools that will help you with your buying research.

 Electric scooter buying guide

 The guide is divided into a few sections.
-Feel free to use the links to below to jump straight to what you’re looking for.
+Feel free to use the links below to jump straight to what you’re looking for.
 If you’re totally new to electric scooters, then it’s helpful to read the whole guide.

 Table of Contents